 Take a closer a look at High Sunderland on The Modern House

-Brian Robertson is the curator of Zembla, an occasional gallery for contemporary art which opened in 2016 & is based in a ‘Modernist’ new build house near Hawick in the Scottish Borders.
-The current exhibition is WOMERSLEY, an exhibition of 12 contemporary artists who take as their starting point Womersley’s buildings.
-WOMERSLEY runs to 28 August 2021. @zemblagallery.
+Brian Robertson is the curator of Zembla, an occasional gallery for contemporary art which opened in 2016 & is based in a ‘Modernist’ new build near Hawick in the Scottish Borders.
+WOMERSLEY an exhibition of 12 contemporary artists who take as their starting point Womersley’s buildings took place in August 2021. @zemblagallery.